canvace/canvace.github.com/tutorials/init.md

 ---
 layout: default

+category: tutorial
+title: Rendering a stage in the canvas
+index: 3
 ---

+{% include pagelist.html %}

 # Displaying a stage in the canvas
 In this chapter, we will see how Canvace displays a game stage into a canvas.